i3drobotics/phase-csharp/README.md

 # Phase CSharp
 Phase CSharp is a C# wrapper library over the Phase C++ library to enable running Phase in C#.

-**NOTE: This package is still in development with missing functionality.
-Updates coming soon.**
 ## Install
 Download Phase CSharp library from [latest release](https://github.com/i3drobotics/phase-csharp/releases)
 This includes the binararies for running and using Phase CSharp.